mediadrop/mediadrop/doc/install/apache-fastcgi.rst

    mkdir tmp
    mkdir python-egg-cache

+**Permissions:**
-Make sure that these folders are writeable by your apache user.
+Now is a good time to make sure that all of the apropriate files have the correct permissions.
+The following files/directories should be writeable by your apache user.
 (Depending on how your server is set up, the user name may be different).

+1. all of the folders inside the ``/path/to/mediacore_install/data/``
+#. ``/path/to/mediacore_install/mediacore/public/images/podcasts/``
+#. ``/path/to/mediacore_install/mediacore/public/images/media/``

 Third, create a directory named ``my_media`` inside your website's document root.
 Copy all the files from ``/path/to/mediacore_install/deployment-scripts/mod_fastcgi``